BattleDemon/RoboAlarm/README.md

 ### Overview

 To combat the issue of alarms not properly waking up users preventing them from arriving at events and classes at the correct time due to oversleeping.
 This can be fixed using my RoboAlarm which will allow the user to set alarms, select from a range or alarm sounds, aswell as the level of help needed for waking up.
 To help you wake up you will need to complete a selection of challenges.

 ### Setting the Alarm

+When setting the alarm the user will be prompted to either current time or it will get the current time in some way (might be limited if cpu doesn't have a RTC), then it will get when the user wants the alarm to go off or how long until they want the alarm to go off.
+Next they will select an Alarm noise and how much help they need to wake up.

 #### Editing Alarm